Speaking of money, how do you negotiate salary?

 Rules and regulations

 By law, all employees must earn at least the minimum monthly wage.
-As of 1 July 2023, the minimum wage has increased.
+The minimum wage rates are adjusted every 6 months.

-From 2024, there will also be a minimum hourly wage.
-This means that your employees must earn at least a certain amount every hour, instead of every four weeks or month.
+Since 1 January 2024, there is also a minimum hourly wage.
+This means that your employees must earn at least a certain amount every hour, instead of every 4 weeks or month.